The Last Generation to Learn a Trade

 How Artificial Intelligence Is Reshaping the Labor Market at a Speed History Has Never Seen, and Why the Transition Will Spare Almost Nobody

-In the autumn of 2024, a mid-sized law firm in London quietly instructed its human resources department to stop scheduling interviews for the following year’s intake of junior associates.
+In the autumn of 2024, a mid-sized law firm in London quietly instructed its human resources department to stop scheduling interviews for the following year's intake of junior associates.
 No announcement was made, no press release was issued, and the managing partners said remarkably little to the colleagues who remained.
 The reason was not a downturn in case volume, and it was not the cumulative weight of salary costs that had finally tipped some internal calculation over the edge.
-The reason was a software system that had spent the previous eight months working through fourteen years of the firm’s archived case files, absorbing the internal logic of contract review, legal research, and document drafting until it could produce work that outperformed the firm’s most capable first-year associates by a margin wide enough that continued hiring had become a question with an obvious, uncomfortable answer.
+The reason was a software system that had spent the previous 8 months working through 14 years of the firm's archived case files, absorbing the internal logic of contract review, legal research, and document drafting until it could produce work that outperformed the firm's most capable first-year associates by a margin wide enough that continued hiring had become a question with an obvious, uncomfortable answer.
 Nobody lost their current job that autumn.
 The question was simply whether those jobs would still exist by the time the next cohort of graduates was ready to apply for them.

 That question is no longer hypothetical, and it is no longer limited to law firms in London.